 Sleep has been a real feature of 2020 too.
 For years I suffered from sleep deprivation.
 It started during my son’s babyhood, but he was a early waking child once the disturbed nights were over.
 I almost never had a chance of a lie in and when I did my body would work against me.
 For a lot of that time I felt tired all the time.
 In 2017 I got the chance to lie in more and my body started to work with me on that.
 My son got into the habit of sleeping a bit longer at weekends, so I gained more sleep.
 Some weekends he’d be at his Dad’s and I could lie in.
 A lie in for me is unlikely to go past 9am even on a weekend.

 For me it’s made a real difference being able to have later starts.
 This extra sleep made such a difference to me.
 I began to feel better (but at some level I hadn’t known I was less than my optimum).
 2020 has meant less mornings where we have needed to be up.
 8am was fine during lockdown as J could get up in time for online school to start.
 I regained more of the lost sleep from years past.

 We are likely to be in this pandemic phase at least until the spring I think.
+So I’ll need to continue living in this strange pandemic world.
 I think my body will appreciate the extra rest.
 I’ll be looking forward to restarting life though, when I can.